Refs/node_restfull/README.md

   "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1", /**
-     * here we can use nodemon which is a --save-dev package,because this will not search for our system but in our project and we just indtalled it
+     * here we can use nodemon which is a --save-dev package,because this will not search for our system but in our project and we just installed it
     */
     "start" "nodemon server.js"
   },